310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
             Yeah, I am.
-I'm always doing my absolute best in my work, but being able to take control of the flow really gives you the opportunity to devote your whole self into the job.
+I'm always doing my absolute in all my work, but being able to take control of the flow really gives you the opportunity to devote your whole self into the job.

             I can feel how much they cherish my work, and it makes me want to take great care while performing my job.
 			{% endbubble %}